deniss-eh/hacktuber/README.md

 <img src="https://raw.githubusercontent.com/deniss-eh/hacktuber/main/hacktoberfest.png" alt="hacktoberfest" width="60%" height="50%">
 </div>

-## This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:
+## This repository aims to help beginners with their first successful pull request and open source contribution. :partying_face:

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!